 Draw the area between the nose and the chin as a single line.
 The details of the mouth and bottom portion of the nose will be added in later stages.

 For more on anime heads and faces see:

 Step 2 – Place & Draw the Ears

 For placing the ears draw a horizontal line through the middle of the head and then a line between that and the chin.
 Draw the ears between these lines.

 For more on drawing anime ears see:

 Step 3 – Place & Draw the Eyes

 Bigger and wider eyes tend to make characters look younger.
-For an older anime characters draw the eyes vertically narrower and with smaller pupils in relation to the rest of the eye.
+For an older anime characters draw the eyes vertically narrower and with slightly smaller irises/pupils in relation to the rest of the eye.

 To position the eyes you can use the horizontal line though the middle of the face in the previous step and draw the eyes below that.